 Career Choices.
 One of the goals of Westmont's art program is to guide students in becoming artists of integrity.
 Westmont's art program has been instrumental in directing students to specific careers as artists, art historians, and art teachers.
 With additional training, our majors are able to pursue careers in graphic design, illustration, interior design, museum work, the academy and many other specialties.
+Potential employers appreciate the creative problem-solving skills that art specialties.
 Potential employers appreciate the creative problem-solving skills that art majors develop and nurture during their course of study at Westmont.
 The flexibility, intellectual engagement, reasoning, and risk-taking attributes inherent in art training provide a solid basis for employment in numerous professional fields.